 Academic

-While you study you may find that you come up against a range of academic problems or concerns.
-Below we have listed the main areas that may be of particular importance to you.
+While you study you may find that you come up against a range of academic problems/concerns or just need some guidance on key areas of importance.

 Exams

-Be aware of the guidance your university gives in relation to your exams:
+Be aware of the guidance your university gives in relation to your exams as you enter a critical period of your studies:

 University of Kent: